Urology Services in Waldorf, MD

 Prostate Artery Embolization (PAE) is a minimally invasive procedure for the treatment of benign prostatic hyperplasia (BPH) with lower urinary tract symptoms (LUTS).
 Men suffering from urinary frequency, the frequency at night (nocturia), urinary retention, blood in the urine (hematuria), weak stream, difficulty going, and/or starting and stopping urination could potentially benefit from this procedure.

-cross section side view illustration of penis and testicles labeling enlarged prostate or benign prostatic hyperplasia
+Illustration of penis and testicles labeling enlarged prostate or benign prostatic hyperplasia

 Prostate Artery Embolization